 - Kerf width

-Amperage means the measurement of the electron flow in an electrical circuit.
+Amperage is the strength of a current of electricity expressed in amperes.
+Current is the movement of electrons through an electrical circuit.
 A higher current level usually results in less dross for a given material thickness.

 Ic = 260 Amp